rexbrahh/LP_indexer/ingestor/geyser/README.md

 - Does not persist slot position to disk (in-memory only)
 - Replay window is fixed at 64 slots (not configurable per connection)
-- Uses insecure credentials for demo purposes (should add TLS for production)

 ## Future Enhancements